Hospice aide holds patient's hand

 6. A patient who is also on mechanical ventilation, has a malignancy in another organ system, has chronic lung disease, has advanced cardiac disease, or has advanced liver disease in combination with renal failure should also be considered eligible for hospice

-With one in seven adults over the age of 70 suffering from some level of dementia, it is likely someone you love will have a disease that affects their mental function by the time they pass away.
+With 1 in 7 adults over the age of 70 suffering from some level of dementia, it is likely someone you love will have a disease that affects their mental function by the time they pass away.
 As such, it is critical to understand the hospice criteria and eligibility for dementia patients so that you can help them determine when they are ready to discontinue treatment and enter hospice before they get to that point.

-1. The patient must score a 7C or higher on the FAST scale (cannot stand without assistance), AND
+1. The patient must score a 7 or higher on the FAST scale (cannot stand without assistance), AND

 2. The patient has had one or more of the following conditions within the last 12 months: